Housing Assistance Policy

 Eligible applicants

-• A referral from the Early Intervention Dementia Team Service (EDTS) or other relevant referring agency.
+- A referral from the Early Intervention Dementia Team Service (EDTS) or other relevant referring agent.

 Qualifying criteria